Colm McLoughlin (Ballinasloe to Dubai, UAE)

 In September 2016, The Irish Village was named ‘Irish Pub of the Year’ by the Irish Pubs Global Award, a fitting tribute to commemorate its two decades of award winning hospitality since opening in October 1996.
 The Irish Village celebrated its 20th anniversary with a free concert featuring Sir Bob Geldof while in December, a second Irish Village opened at Riverland in Dubai Parks and Resorts.
 We now employ 34 Irish staff.

 Áras an Uachtaráin

-As a part of my job, I get to meet a lot of interesting people and I was privileged to be a guest of HM The Queen of England at Windsor Castle in 2011 to celebrate the 300th anniversary of Ascot Racecourse, while the following year I had the opportunity to present her with a bronze model of the Darley Arabian on the occasion of her Diamond Jubilee.
-Perhaps, my most fulfilling moment, though, was in 2014 when I was honoured to be named as a recipient of the prestigious Irish Presidential Distinguished Services Awards in the Business and Education category.
-It was an honour to be the first Irish person living in the UAE to be recognised by the Irish government for my contribution to Irish business and communities abroad.
+As a part of my job, I get to meet a lot of interesting people.
+I was privileged to be a guest of HM The Queen of England at Windsor Castle in 2011, to celebrate the 300th anniversary of Ascot Racecourse, while the following year, I had the opportunity to present her with a bronze model of the Darley Arabian on the occasion of her Diamond Jubilee.
+Perhaps, my most fulfilling moment though, was in 2014, when I was honoured to be named as a recipient of the prestigious Irish Presidential Distinguished Services Awards in the Business and Education category.
+It was an honour to be the first Irish person living in the UAE to be recognised by the Irish Government for my contribution to Irish business and communities abroad.
 It was certainly a proud day on October 30th of that year, when, accompanied by Breeda and family, I accepted the Irish Presidential Distinguished Services Award from An tUachtaráin na hÉireann, Michael D. Higgins, at an Áras an Uachtaráin.
-During the course of that evening, President Higgins confided that we had something in common in that we had both officially opened the Ballinasloe Horse Fair, an honour which President Higgins had undertaken some years previously while I had officially opened the fair just a few weeks earlier.
+During the course of that evening, President Higgins confided that we had something in common in that we had both officially opened the Ballinasloe Horse Fair, an honour which President Higgins had undertaken some years previously, while I had officially opened the fair just a few weeks earlier.